Avdan-OS/Wallpapers/HOW_TO_COMMIT.md

 ![VSCode confirmation required](.tutorial/images/trustAuthors.png)

-9. Paste your desired file you created into the fitting folder (wallpapers/community for example)
+9. Drag and drop your desired file you created into the fitting folder (wallpapers/community for example)
 10. once you completed that, open the git tab in VSCode

 ![Git Tab](.tutorial/images/gitTab.png)

-11. In the message tab write a small message like "Added some wallpapers, 17/07/2022"
+11. In the message tab write a small message like "Added some wallpapers, XX.XX.XXXX"
 12. Press Commit
 13. (IF NOT LOGGED IN) it will ask you for a authetification, follow the automatic process and accept the prompts
 14. Press yes if it says "No Stashed Changes"